Dr. Robert F. Mullen

 The dysfunctional are psychotic.

-There are two degrees of mental disorder: neuroses and psychoses.
+There are two degrees of mental illness: neuroses and psychoses.
 When someone sees, hears, or responds to things that are not actual, they are having a psychotic episode.
 While few persons experience psychosis, everyone has moderate-and-above levels of anxiety, stress, and depression.
 We are universally neurotic.
 Since the overwhelming majority of mental disorders are neuroses, we are all dysfunctional to some extent.
 (Although the term ‘neurosis’ has been effectively eliminated from the Diagnostic and Statistical Manual of Mental Disorders, it is a far less prejudicial term than mental illness.
 We prefer the term ‘physiological dysfunction and discomfort’ to embrace neuroses and disorders).

 Emotional dysfunction is abnormal or selective.

 Neurosis is a condition that negatively impacts our emotional well-being and quality of life but does not necessarily impair or interfere with normal day-to-day functions.
 It is a standard part of natural human development.
-One-in-four individuals have a diagnosable neurosis.
+One-in-four individuals have diagnosable neurosis.
 According to the World Health Organization, nearly two-thirds of people with emotional dysfunction reject, refuse to disclose, or choose to remain oblivious to their condition.
-Mental disorders are common, undiscriminating, and impact us all in some fashion or another.
+Mental disorders are common, and undiscriminating, and impact us all in some fashion or another.
 Many of us have more than one disorder; depression and anxiety are commonly comorbid, often accompanied by substance abuse.

 Emotional dysfunction is the consequence of a person’s behavior.